Jim Nelson (editor): GQ

-Nelson is the former editor-in-chief of GQ, a position he held from 2003-2018.
+Nelson is the former editor-in-chief of GQ, a position he held from 2003–2018.
 Nelson joined the magazine as a senior editor in 1997, editing the work of such writers as Andrew Corsello, Elizabeth Gilbert, Charles Bowden, and Michael Paterniti.
 After working under Art Cooper as an executive editor, Nelson was appointed by Condé Nast to replace him as editor-in-chief in 2003.

-Over the course of Nelson's 15 years at the helm, the magazine has been nominated for sixty-four National Magazine Awards and has won for reporting, design, photography, general excellence, the highest honor in the industry, as well as twice in the feature writing category.
+Over the course of Nelson's 15 years at the helm, the magazine was nominated for sixty-four National Magazine Awards and won for reporting, design, photography, general excellence, the highest honor in the industry, as well as twice in the feature writing category.
 The November 2017 cover of GQ featuring LeBron James won Best Sports and Fitness cover.
 The 2017 Men of the Year cover featuring Colin Kaepernick as Citizen of Year won the Reader's Choice for Most Controversial cover.
 In 2018, Rachel Kaadzi Ghansah's feature, A Most American Terrorist: The Making of Dylann Roof, which appeared in the September 2017 issue of GQ, won a Pulitzer Prize for Feature Writing.

 GQ has been nominated for forty-three James Beard Awards and has won for restaurant reviews and critiques, distinguished food writing, writing on wine spirits or beer, and humor.
 In 2016 The Daily Front Row's fourth annual Fashion and Media Awards honored Jim Nelson with the Magazine of the Year award for GQ.
 In 2017 Ad Age named GQ a magazine of the year honoree.
 Adweek also named GQ "hottest men's magazine" in 2017.

 In 2016, Nelson launched ‘The Closer with Keith Olbermann,’ a twice-weekly web series offering political commentary on the 2016 election and other timely news topics.
 After garnering more than 75 million views for ‘The Closer,’ Olbermann returned with a post-election series on GQ.com called ‘The Resistance’ where he continued the conversation about President Trump.
 The series ended in 2017.

 Additionally, during Nelson's time at the magazine, a number of GQ stories have become both small and large-scale film productions and TV series, including Concussion starring Will Smith, the Netflix series Last Chance U and the film Only the Brave.
 In 2017, NBC optioned a sitcom based on GQ editor Dan Riley's feature, Inside the Church of Chili’s.
 GQ's webseries, Most Expensivest, was also sold to Viceland.

 In 2017, Nelson was tapped to host an episode of the PBS icon series, Speakeasy, in which he interviewed punk rock legend, Nick Lowe.
 He also spoke at length on the evolution of GQ and the enduring importance of long-form journalism on the Longform Podcast.

 Nelson resigned in 2018 and was succeeded by Will Welch.

 Personal life

 Nelson graduated from the University of Notre Dame with a B.A. in American Studies.
-He resides in Brooklyn with his partner, John Mario Sevilla, a dancer and choreographer.